ckb-ecofund/offckb/README.md

 ✨ Built in 10ms
 ```

+### Step 2: Start the Devnet

-open another terminal and start the devnet:
+Open another terminal and run:

 ```sh
 offckb node